 There’s no better way to leap into your Hawaiian escape than with a wonderful luau.

-For the ultimate in authenticity, look no further than Old Lahaina Luau.
-Located mere feet away from the moonlit water, this traditional Polynesian celebration is all about honoring Hawaiian history, from the lauhala mats upon which you’ll eat your feast and the customary imu ceremony to the sweet potato beer, Uala Lager, served by Maui Brewing Company.
+For the ultimate in authenticity, look no further than the Grand Wailea Luau.
+Located mere feet away from the moonlit water, this traditional Polynesian celebration is all about honoring Hawaiian and Maui history, from the lauhala mats upon which you’ll eat your feast and the customary imu ceremony to the sweet potato beer, Uala Lager, served by Maui Brewing Company.

 Frequently deemed the most riveting luau on the Valley Isle, this memorable performance includes some of the finest Hawaiian and Tahitian dancers in the islands.
-As cultural critic and homegrown-Hawaiian journalist Daniel Ikaika Ito says, “this was the best commercial luau I’ve ever been to.”
+As cultural critic and homegrown-Hawaiian journalists have said, “this is the best commercial luau I’ve ever been to.”

 Rise before the mynahs this time—as in, set that alarm for super-early (bear with us—it’ll be well worth it).
 Your second day on Maui will be spent on lofty grounds—as in, the 10,023-foot peak of the world’s largest dormant volcano.